HostMason/formz/README.md

 - The `install.sh` script is used to install dependencies and can be run separately if needed.

 - For any issues or further assistance, please refer to the service logs or contact the support team.

+## Contributing

+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.